-Previously, Bogdan served for eight years as the Program Director of the U.S. Congress – Korean National Assembly Exchange Program, Meridian second longest running exchange program, which for over 20 years has brought together Congressional interns and students from the two countries for a unique opportunity to broaden their understanding of the U.S.-Korean bilateral relations; for the Young Transatlantic Innovation Leaders Initiative (YTILI) and for other highly customized programs for private clients including Visa Corp. and Cargill.
+He also serves as the Program Director for the U.S. Speaker Programs; the U.S. Science Envoy Program; the U.S. Congress – Korean National Assembly Exchange Program, Meridian second longest running exchange program, which for over 20 years has brought together Congressional interns and students from the two countries for a unique opportunity to broaden their understanding of the U.S. – Korean bilateral relations; and of the Department of State Bureau of Oceans and International Environmental and Scientific Affairs’ Science Envoy Program.
+Previously he served in that same role for the Central and Eastern Europe Journalist Fellowship Program, an U.S. Embassy Paris funded exchange, designed to strengthen local and regional press and to expand and improve the sustainability of citizen-generated media in Central and Eastern Europe; for the Young Transatlantic Innovation Leaders Initiative (YTILI) and for other highly customized programs for private clients including Visa Corp. and Cargill.
 He also managed all the international development grants awarded to Meridian by the U.S. Department of State and USAID including projects in Iraq, Iran and West Bank.
 As a Program Officer he implemented over 200 short-term professional exchanges for foreign officials and dignitaries coming to the U.S. as part of the International Visitor Leadership Program or as guests of various U.S. Embassies abroad.
-In addition to his work at Meridian, Bogdan serves from time to time as an International Election Observer with the OSCE – the Organization for Security and Cooperation in Europe and has participated in observation missions in Belarus, Romania, Ukraine, and the United States.
-He is a frequent presence on Romanian media having appeared both as a guest and as an election expert on Antena 1, Antena 3, Digi 24, Europa FM, Prima TV, Pro TV, Romania’s National Radio and TV Broadcasters – TVR and TVR Internațional and also on TVR Moldova.
+In addition to his work at Meridian, Bogdan serves from time to time as an International Election Observer with the OSCE – the Organization for Security and Cooperation in Europe and has participated in observation missions in Belarus, Romania, Ukraine, Moldova, and the United States.
+He is a frequent presence on Romanian media having appeared both as a guest and as an election expert on Antena 1, Antena 3, Digi 24, Europa FM, Pro TV, Romania’s National Radio and TV Broadcasters – TVR and TVR Internațional and also on TVR Moldova.

 Bogdan served for over 10 years as President of the Association of Students and Young Professionals from Romania in the DC area, better known as ASTROM, the largest Romanian-American association in the Nation’s Capital.
 In this capacity he has overseen the development and implementation of some 450 professional and cultural activities and programs aimed at building and promoting the Romanian community in the Washington, DC area.
-His activity has also given him the unique opportunity to meet and interact with officials at the highest levels from Romania and the Republic of Moldova.
+This activity has also given him the unique opportunity to meet and interact with officials at the highest levels from Romania and the Republic of Moldova.
 As President of ASTROM, in 2015 he was able to obtain the first official recognition of the Universal Day of the Romanian Blouse when the Mayor of Washington, DC issued an official Proclamation which declared June 24th the Day of the Romanian Blouse in the city.
 The event was marked by over 200 Romanians dressed in folk costumes who gathered in front of the White House – the largest such gathering of Romanians ever.

 Previously, he served as Communication Director with CORA – the Congress of Romanian Americans, an organization active from 1991 until 2004 and dedicated to promoting the interests of the broader Romanian-American community in the U.S. and to further the cooperation between the governments of the United States of America and Romania.
 Bogdan was also the Founding President of Club Romania, one for the first Romanian student organizations in the U.S. at his alma-matter Brigham Young University, and has served in the board of directors and as an advisor with a number of other Romanian-American organizations.
+He is currently a founding Board Member of FORA, the Federation of Romanian-American Organizations, an umbrella organization that unites the Romanian-American communities in a single collaborative forum for mutual support; a Non-Resident Associated Expert with the New Strategy Center a premier Romanian non-partisan, non-governmental think tank specializing in foreign, defense and security policy; and as a Member of the Scientific Council of the Romanian Political Leadership Academy.

 Bogdan has a Master’s in Political Campaign Management from the George Washington University’s Graduate School of Political Management and a B.A. in International Relations from Brigham Young University.
 He also holds a Graduate Certificate in Political Action Committee (PAC) Management from the George Washington University, a Certificate in Professional Grant Proposal Writing from the Institute for Communication Improvement, Grant Institute and a Training Certificate from Stanford University’s Graduate School of Business.